LLNL/RAJA/docs/sphinx/dev_guide/tests.rst

 .. _tests-label:

 ***************************
-RAJA Testing Requirements
+RAJA Tests
 ***************************

-As noted earlier, all RAJA automated test checks must pass before any PR contribution will be merged.
-Additionally, we recommend that contributors also include new tests in their code contributions when adding new features or bug fixes.
-If RAJA team members think adequate testing is included in a PR branch, they will ask for additional testing to be added.
+As noted in :ref:`ci-label`, all RAJA test checks must pass before any PR contribution will be merged.
+Additionally, we recommend that contributors also include new tests in their code contributions when adding new features and bug fixes.

+.. note:: If RAJA team members think adequate testing is not included in a
+          PR branch, they will ask for additional testing to be added during the review process..

 =========================